Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy on a daily schedule of themes:

 The way the flying saucers moved as a result of the stop-motion technique added to to the otherworldly nature of the alien ships.
 Along with the ships and aliens, shots of falling masonry resulting from collisions of the falling alien ships hitting buildings were also included using the same technique.

 Earth vs. The Flying Saucers was well received by audiences and critics alike, with Variety noting that the special effects were the real stars of the film.
 Recently revisiting the film I would have to agree.
-The simple-minded story of alien invasion thwarted by a scientist’s sonic solution, and the film overall are pretty weak, and depends a lot for entertainment value on the master’s work.
+The simple-minded story of alien invasion thwarted by a scientist’s sonic solution and the film overall is pretty weak and depends a lot on entertainment value from the master’s work.

 I would like to extend belated thanks to Mr. Harryhausen for his inspired work, and the images that gave a young boy some unpleasantly memorable dreams.